 Six ways you learned about Wagner's Ring Cycle without even noticing

-"Der Ring des Nibelungen" (The Ring of the Nibelung), aka the "Ring Cycle" is a series of four epic – and we mean epic – operas by Richard Wagner, who took somewhere in the region of 26 years to write them.
+The Ring of the Nibelung (AKA "Der Ring des Nibelungen", AKA the "Ring Cycle") is a series of four epic – and we mean epic – operas by Richard Wagner, who took somewhere in the region of 26 years to write them.
 The composer presided over their first complete performance in his custom-built Bayreuth Festival opera house in 1876.
 It took four days.

 It’s hard to overestimate how profound the impact of The Ring was in its time.
-Yet even now, the operas remain famous for their scale and complexity, and for the demands they make on the stamina of both singers and audience.
+Even now, the operas remain famous for their scale and complexity, and for the demands they make on the stamina of both singers and audience.
 Running all four operas back-to-back takes around 15 hours.
-It’s almost tempting to think of the cycle as the 19th-century equivalent of a box set (albeit one that would take a good deal of organisation to binge-watch).

 So where do you start with the Ring Cycle – and what if we told you that you probably already have?
 From poetry to film via fantasy box sets, here’s your guide to how Wagner’s Ring Cycle has left an indelible mark on Western culture.